- Hydrographic Service

 - With the United States (between Saba and the American Virgin islands).

 The boundary between Curaçao and Aruba is established in the Maritime Boundary between the Netherlands Antilles and Aruba (Establishment) Act of 1985, for both the territorial sea and the EEZ.
-The boudnary is expressed in the geodetic datum PSAD56.
+The boundary is expressed in the geodetic datum PSAD56.
 The maritime boundaries between Curaçao and Bonaire, and between Sint Maarten and Saba are described in the Act on the demarcation of the sea boundaries between Curaçao and Bonaire, and between Sint Maarten and Saba of 2010.
 The Decree boundaries public bodies Bonaire, Sint Eustatius and Saba of 2010 demarcates a maritime boundary between the public bodies Saba and Sint Eustatius for the Dutch territorial sea in the Caribbean.
-These two documents use the geodetic datum WGS84.
+These 2 documents use the geodetic datum WGS84.